 - Q What causes botulism food poisoning?

-- Q How common is botulism food poisoning?
+- Q What complications result from botulism food poisoning?

-- Q What increases my risk of getting botulism food poisoning?
+- Q What are the symptoms of botulism food poisoning?